-The Dutch consumer confidence index edged up to its average figure seen in over the past twenty years of -3 in April 2019 from -4 in the previous month, despite marking the third straight month of negative reading.
-The willingness to buy increased slightly (-3 vs -4 in March) and consumers found time a bit more favorable for making large purchases (1 vs 0).
-Meanwhile, households' assessment towards the economic climate was unchanged (at -3), with the assessment over the next year (-13 vs -15) improving while that of the past year being less positive (8 vs 9).
-Consumer Confidence in Netherlands averaged 0.85 Index Points from 1986 until 2019, reaching an all time high of 36 Index Points in January of 2000 and a record low of -41 Index Points in February of 2013.
+The Dutch consumer confidence index stood at -3 in May 2019, unchanged from the previous month.
+The willingness to buy was stable (at -3), as consumers have not changed their opinions about their financial situation, though they found time a bit more favorable for making large purchases (2 vs 1).
+Meanwhile, households' assessment towards the economic climate strengthened slightly (-2 vs -3 in April), as their outlook for the coming twelve months is slightly less negative, while they were also less positive about the economic climate in the past twelve months.
+Consumer Confidence in Netherlands averaged 0.84 Index Points from 1986 until 2019, reaching an all time high of 36 Index Points in January of 2000 and a record low of -41 Index Points in February of 2013.

 Consumer Confidence in Netherlands is expected to be -4.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Netherlands to stand at -2.00 in 12 months time.
 In the long-term, the Netherlands Consumer Confidence is projected to trend around -2.00 Index Points in 2020, according to our econometric models.